-- Help students choose positive behaviors. - Respectfully facilitate the writing of disciplinary reports with a student who has behaved inappropriately. - Distribute copies of disciplinary reports to student, office, and classroom teachers. - Remind or help students return disciplinary reports to the office the next day. - Immediately report "major" behaviors to the administrator by completing a disciplinary report.
-Their report will be complete and detailed with the events that occurred. - Deliver approximately 25 minutes of CBC bullying prevention each week.
+- Staff will help students choose positive behaviors. - Staff will respectfully facilitate the writing of disciplinary reports with a student who has behaved inappropriately. - Staff will distribute copies of disciplinary reports to student, office, and classroom teachers. - Staff will remind or help students return disciplinary reports to the office the next day. - Staff will report "major" behaviors to the administrator by completing a disciplinary report.
+Their report will be complete and detailed with the events that occurred. - Classroom teachers will deliver approximately 25 minutes of Character Building/bullying prevention lessons each week.